Set out for the long walk through the Chartres labyrinth and perceive the pilgrim’s procession of supplication in the medieval type labyrinth.

 This pattern is – as well as the stone-lined Trojaborg pattern – a labyrinth pattern on which a number of labyrinths elsewhere in the world are based.
 The pattern is harmonious and beautiful to look at.

 Come and walk our Chartres labyrinth, and remember to have a look at the beautiful photo we have in our exhibition area of the pavement labyrinth in Chartres Cathedral in France: This is really a piece of genuine labyrinth history!

-You can learn more about the Chartres labyrinth by scrolling down and read “History & Use”, or by reading the displays “The History of the Labyrinths and Mazes” in the exhibition area at Labyrinthia (in Danish and English), or if you are a group of visitors by booking a lecture in advance (in Danish or English).
+You can learn more about the Chartres labyrinth by reading the menu “History & Use” – “The Chartres Labyrinth“, or by reading the displays “The History of the Labyrinths and Mazes” in the exhibition area at Labyrinthia (in Danish and English), or if you are a group of visitors by booking a lecture in advance (in Danish or English).